avaya-dux/neo-css-library-clean/readmes/how-to-dev.md

 We use Yarn Workspaces in this repo.
 Specifically, we use Yarn v1 as v2+v3 are not supported by Netlify.
 Yarn v2+v3 are better at supporting a mono-repo with workspaces, but as it's not currently supported in our CICD pipeline, we're stuck on v1 for now.
 With that, if you want to share one project/workspace output with another one, you simply add that project as a "workspace" in the root `package.json`, run `yarn` at root, and then you import where necessary.

 For example, the folder/project `css-library` is marked as a "workspace" in the root `package.json`, and the folder/project `staging` (also a "workspace") _does not_ import `css-library` in it's `package.json`, but does `import "css-library/dist/neo.css";` in its `src/layouts/NeoLayout.astro` file.

+Note: playwright project is not a workspace because Docker can not find node modules if it is a yarn workspace.

+## a note on visual testing

+Snapshots are very sensitive to OS (e.g. fonts), browser diffrences.
+Thus the baseline snapshots upload to github must be generated using the same docker image as the one used in CI pipeline.
+Do not generate snapshots using browsers on your dev machine.